 With Covid-19 policies lifted in China, the implementation risk of the Project significantly lowered.
 After completing the demonstration activities as planned, the co-financing of the Project has overachieved.
-Though the climate risk remains moderate in impacting power outputs, the risk rating should still be low as the Project enters its closing phase.

 II.
 Targeted results and progress to-date

 Please describe the progress made in achieving the outputs against key performance indicator's targets in the project's M&E Plan/Log-Frame at the time of CEO Endorsement/Approval.
 Please expand the table as needed.